 Google Keyword Planner

 Google AdWords rebranded as Google Ads.
 Within that is Google Keyword Planner (GKP), a part of the Google Ads suite of tools that can provide some excellent data to marketers focused on organic search.
 GKP is a solid source for identifying keywords that are related to each other and for understanding how many people are searching for any particular keyword over time.

 Here are the metrics to look for from GKP:

 - Suggested Bid Value

 Trying to do demand planning without data from Google Keyword Planner would be very difficult, since it is the best available source for Google search data on volume.

 Driving Business Value from the Data

 The most obvious way that BrightEdge can help in leveraging the Google search data mentioned above is through data integrations.
-From the list above, BrightEdge supports direct integration with your data for both Google Search Console as well as with Web Analytics platforms such as Google Analytics.
-BrightEdge will pull in this data and associated with other data across the platform so that you can easily tie Google search data back to true business metrics.
+From the list above, BrightEdge supports direct integration with your data for both Google Search Console as well as with Web Analytics platforms, such as Google Analytics, Adobe Experience Manager, and Coremetrics.
+BrightEdge will pull in this data and associate it with other data across the platform so that you can easily tie Google search data back to true business metrics.

 BrightEdge also helps you with gathering and understanding Google search data with its keyword reporting framework.
 We collect not only keyword rankings data for your domain and your competitors, but we also pull in Search Volume Data from Google in order to help you understand your performance compared to the demand seen for any particular keyword or group of keywords.